oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 const app = createApp(App);

+app.component('RouterView', RouterView);

+app.component('Calendar', Calendar);
+app.component('Header', Header);
+app.component('Day', Day);
+app.component('AddEntry', AddEntry);
+app.component('EntryDetail', EntryDetail);
+app.component('Datepicker', Datepicker);

 app.use(router).use(OktaVue, { oktaAuth });

 app.mount("#app");
 ```

-This will initialize the `okta-vue` client for you.
+This file will perform a number of setup actions for you.
+First, it will initialize the `okta-vue` client for you.
+Next it will register the router and tell it to use the `oktaAuth` object you created.
+Finally it will *globally register* the components you will create in your application.
+This will remove the need to register the components in each page or component where they are used.

 #### Update the router code